mevans86/sig-figs-js/README.md

 **Unitary functions:** sin(a), cos(a), tan(a), asin(a), acos(a), atan(a), sqrt(a), log(a), abs(a), ceil(a), floor(a), round(a), exp(a), random(a), fac(a)

 **Binary functions:** pyt(a, b), pow(a, b) or a ^ b, min(a, b), max(a, b), a % b, atan2(a, b)

+Note that the calculator depends on jQuery and Bootstrap, which aren't included here.